LhKipp/Prolog_BFS/README.md

 2. Any kind of arithmetic is not supported.
 Use o for 0, s(o) for 1, s(s(o)) for 2, ...
 3. Variables / constant names starting with an underscore are not supported.
 4. There are no built-in predicates.
+5. There is no memory usage checks.
+If an endless program has been supplied, the program won't stop allocating memory.
+Make sure to kill the program before all memory is exhausted.

 How to use it
 -------------
 Suppose your executable is named "prolog_bfs".
 Type "prolog_bfs program_file" and it will run.
 WebAssembly: run "start_server.sh" and go to http://localhost:8080/

+Contributors
+____________
+- Martin Weber (https://github.com/askuri).
+Created the web version, tested the program, gave constructive feedback, found some bugs .
+Big thanks.